-The lessons focus on an age-appropriate discussion of touching safety, relative to the specific roles that different people play in a child's life.
-All of the lessons stress the importance of keeping private body parts "private," and of telling a trusted adult about anyone's behavior that causes a child to feel uncomfortable or threatened.
-Additionally, a new set of introductory videos has been developed to make it easier and more comfortable for teachers and catechists to present the lessons to students.
+The lessons focus on an age-appropriate discussion of touching safety, relative to the specific roles that different people play in the life of the child or young person.
+All of the lessons stress the importance of keeping private body parts "private," and of telling a trusted adult about anyone's behavior that causes a child or young person to feel uncomfortable or threatened.
+Additionally, introductory videos have been developed to make it easier and more comfortable for teachers and catechists to present the lessons to students.